kedio-labs/olaki/README.md

 # Olaki

-Olaki is a tool that lists alternative operating systems for Android phones.
+Olaki is a tool that aggregates information on alternative operating systems for Android phones.

-Android phones are uniquely identified by their codenames.
+This is possible thanks to the fact that Android phones can be uniquely identified by their codenames.

 The generated list is hosted [here](https://olaki-android.github.io/olaki/).